 2. Submit your questions and read the answers the client distributes to all bidders.
 Most RFPs will specify a date for submitting questions and the client may not accept questions after the deadline.

-3. The client may require bidders to advise if they’re preparing a response to their RFP.
+3. The client may require bidders to advise if they’re preparing a response to their RFP for vendors.
 If so, send them the “Intent to Bid” letter or form by the specified deadline.